 This is what Lizzy Asher has to say on healthy competition: “For me, it is important to distinguish between extrinsic and intrinsic motivation in climbing.
 I try to avoid setting goals to beat so-and-so, which won’t necessarily make me a better climber.
 Instead, my goal is to improve every aspect of my own climbing.
 To do this, a good disposition, focus, and a smile are infinitely more valuable than a running tally of who has fallen on what, where.
 Still, like many others, sometimes I need good friends and a healthy reminder of this fact.”

 Despite some negative experiences, I think that women climbers are evolving to deal better with competitiveness.
 I believe women are overcoming this innate fear of threat and finding ways to support, motivate and inspire each other in a healthy way so everyone grows and benefits.
 Not everyone fits in a box or label.
 Some girls who may appear competitive may just be shy or socially awkward.
-Women who find themselves being unsupportive or secretly wishing for their “friend” to fall off, or being unable to deal with the success of another female could try to understand their behavior and grow out of it.
-Someone else’s success doesn’t threaten our own status and well being.
+Women who find themselves being unsupportive or secretly wishing for their “friend” to fall off, or being unable to deal with the success of another female could try to understand their behaviour and grow out of it.
+Someone else’s success doesn’t threaten our own status and well-being.
 Besides, wise folk say that behind every snicker or negative thought, every human being has a deep desire to see others not only succeed, but to excel, thus propelling all of us forward.